International Travel Registry

 - Consult the State Department for country-specific information, including from the U.S. Department of State, to determine risk-levels and concerns for each country.

 - Check the ITART list of countries with elevated-risks.
 Students traveling to elevated-risk destinations require additional preparation and approval by the International Travel Advisory and Response Team (ITART).
 If you are a student traveling to an elevated-risk destination, apply for approval.
 Use the ITART application embedded within the registry form.
-Requests should be submitted 3-4 weeks before departure.
+Requests should be submitted three to four weeks before departure.

 - Review the risks associated with travel to your destination and determine if you need ITART approval.